akamac/cloud-init/readme.md

 systemctl enable cloud-init
 ```

-Put unencrypted private RSA key (private.pem) to /var/lib/cloud-init so that cloud-init can decrypt user passwords, supplied via cloud-config.json
+Put unencrypted private RSA key (private.pem) to `/usr/lib/cloud-init`, so that `cloud-init` can decrypt user passwords supplied via `cloud-config.json`

-Script logs are available via:
-`journalctl -u cloud-init.service`
+To see logs run `journalctl -u cloud-init.service`

 Few things to know:
 - after successful run module disables itself
 - already partitioned disks are not touched
 - disk plugin supports only ext4 filesystem at the moment
-- json used for configuration is saved locally and can be checked at `/var/lib/cloud-init/_cloud-config.json` (passwords are cleared)
+- json used for configuration is saved locally and can be checked at `/usr/lib/cloud-init/_cloud-config.json` (passwords are cleared)

 The module targets Debian-based installations and has been tested on:
-- Debian 8 Jessie
+- Debian 8 Jessie / 9 Stretch
-- Ubuntu 16.04 LTS Xenial
+- Ubuntu 16.04 LTS Xenial / 18.04 LTS Bionic

 ## For developers